Vanshikaduggal/Vanshikaduggal/README.md

 ### About Me ✨

-I'm a passionate **BS-CSE student** who loves exploring and building scalable, impactful technology solutions.
-With a strong foundation in **full-stack development, DevOps, and AI**, I'm constantly pushing my limits by working on real-world projects and competitive programming challenges.
+I'm a passionate BS–CSE student and currently working as an **Apprentice Software Developer at Philips**, where I contribute to real-world, impactful software solutions.
+With a strong foundation in full-stack development, DevOps, and AI/ML, I enjoy exploring and **building scalable systems**.
+I constantly push my limits by working on hands-on projects, solving DSA challenges, and experimenting with intelligent and innovative technologies.

 ### Connect With Me 🤝